Postman Blues

 Postman Blues (ポストマン・ブルース, Posutoman Burūsu) is a 1997 Japanese criminal action comedy-drama film directed and written by Hiroyuki Tanaka under the name Sabu.
-The film features Shin'ichi Tsutsumi, Keisuke Horibe, Ren Ohsugi and Kyōko Tōyama in the lead roles.
+The film features Shin'ichi Tsutsumi, Keisuke Horibe, Ren Osugi and Kyōko Tōyama in the lead roles.
 It tells the story of a postman (Shin'ichi Tsutsumi) who is mistaken by the police as a criminal.

 The film was released in Japan in 1997 and later in Italy in 1999 and Brazil in 2003.
 Hiroyuki Tanaka won the New Blood award at the 1999 Cognac Festival du Film Policier for the film.